LabSound/labsound-c/README.md

 ```

 There are also some housekeeping routines.
 You'll need to create and release
-the LabSoundAPI_1_0 interface object, and once per frame (eg. once a game frame at
+the ls_API interface object, and once per frame (eg. once a game frame at
 1/60s) call `ls_idle` to give the engine a chance to do various tasks.

 ```c